 The ability to fill IcePlate with hot water is just one of many examples of how we have harnessed the power of physics to enhance operational warfighter performance, safety and comfort downrange.
 For example, did you know that IcePlate reduces the amount of energy you expend compared to bladders when carrying the same volume of water just because of how it is worn?

 Thermal Conductivity and the IcePlate is another area where we are able to harness the power of science (physics, biology) to boost operational efficiency, performance, safety and comfort for the modern American and Allied warfighter.
-This thermal conductivity advantage extends to the water you drink from IcePlate because of the 8 Health Benefits of drinking warm water also.

 If you're wondering how IcePlate works with other elements in your kit, check out our Equipment Compatibility Guides below: